-For the purpose of this assessment, Australasia is divided into five sub-regions as defined in Section 1.4.5: Northern Australia (NAU), Central Australia (CAU), Eastern Australia (EAU), Southern Australia (SAU) and New Zealand (NZ).
+For the purpose of this assessment, Australasia is sub-divided into five sub-regions as defined in Section 1.4.5: Northern Australia (NAU), Central Australia (CAU), Eastern Australia (EAU), Southern Australia (SAU) and New Zealand (NZ).

-The Fourth and Fifth IPCC Assessment Reports (AR4 and AR5) identify the most damaging historical hazards in this region to be inland flooding, drought, wildfire and episodic coastal erosion due to storms (Hennessy et al., 2007; Reisinger et al., 2014).
-The SR1.5 (Hoegh-Guldberg et al., 2018) projects very likely increases in the intensity and frequency of warm days and warm nights and decreases in the intensity and frequency of cold days and cold nights in Australasia.
+Previous IPCC Assessment reports 4 and 5 identify the most damaging historical hazards in this region to be inland flooding, drought, wildfire, and episodic coastal erosion due to storms (Hennessy et al., 2007; Reisinger et al., 2014).
+The IPCC Special Report on 1.5°C warming (Hoegh-Guldberg et al., 2018) projects very likely increases in the intensity and frequency of warm days and warm nights and decreases in the intensity and frequency of cold days and cold nights in Australasia.
 Furthermore, a likely increase in the frequency and duration of warm spells is also projected for Australia.
-The SROCC (IPCC, 2019b) projects a likely global mean sea level rise (RCP8.5) that is up to 0.1 m higher than corresponding AR5 projections.
-The SROCC also projects an increase of mean significant wave height across the Southern Ocean (high confidence) and an increase in the occurrence of historically rare (1-in-100-year) extreme sea levels to 1-in-1-year or more frequent events all around the Australasian region by 2100 under RCP8.5.
+The IPCC Special Report on the Ocean and Cryosphere (IPCC, 2019) projects a likely global mean sea level rise (RCP8.5) that is up to 0.1 m higher than corresponding AR5 projections.
+IPCC SROCC also projects an increase of mean significant wave height across the Southern Ocean (high confidence) and an increase in the occurrence of historically rare (1:100 yr) extreme sea levels to 1:1 yr or more frequent events all around the Australasian region by 2100 under RCP8.5.

-A detailed national scale climate change assessment of observed and projected climate change, based on over 40 CMIP5 models and high resolution downscaling (CSIRO and BOM, 2015), and biannual short updates thereafter are available for Australia (CSIRO and BOM, 2016, 2018, 2020).
-Similar national assessments for New Zealand are also available (MfE and Stats NZ, 2017, 2020; MfE, 2018).
-The severe extreme events such as heatwaves and river floods that have occurred in Australasia, especially over the last decade, have enabled a number of attribution studies, improving the understanding of regional climate change mechanisms that drive such extreme events (Chapter 11).
+A detailed national scale climate change assessment of observed and projected climate change, based on over 40 CMIP5 models and high resolution downscaling (CSIRO and BOM, 2015) and bi-annual short updates thereafter are available for Australia (CSIRO and BOM, 2016, 2018, 2020).
+Similar national assessments for New Zealand are also available (Ministry for the Environment & Stats NZ (2017), Ministry for the Environment (2018) and Ministry for the Environment (2020)).
+The severe extreme events such as heat waves and river floods that have occurred in Australasia, especially over the last decade, have enabled a number of attribution studies, improving the understanding of regional climate change mechanisms that drive such extreme events (see Chapter 11).

-Figure 12.7 illustrates projected changes in two selected climatic impact-driver indices for Australasia.
+Figure 12.7 illustrates projected changes in two selected hazard indices for Australasia.